Impactful pedagogy: 10 culturally responsive teaching examples

 Flocabulary was created with the principles of culturally responsive teaching front of mind.
 Flocabulary’s video-based lessons not only accelerate learning by building academic vocabulary and comprehension, they authentically engage students by fostering personal and emotional connections through humor, music, and storytelling.
 The content is carefully crafted to foster inclusivity, ensuring representation that allows students to see themselves reflected while learning about diverse identities, too.
 Rooted in hip-hop, Flocabulary harnesses rap’s creative language to reinforce comprehension, essential vocabulary acquisition, and emotional engagement through music.

-Here is are some examplea of the style of videos you can find on Flocabulary:
+Here are some examples of the videos you can find on Flocabulary:

 Keep reading to explore culturally responsive pedagogy examples that will create emotional connections and impactful learning experiences.